SKINS Derma Care SKIN 101

 Fact: Non-invasive treatments can reduce the appearance of cellulite

 While there is little evidence to support the efficacy of the over-the-counter creams and topical solutions that claim to fight cellulite, there are effective cellulite treatments available in Ottawa.
 TriLipo™, a radiofrequency (RF) cellulite treatment, is one example.
 This treatment uses RF energy to trigger the regeneration of collagen and elastin, firm the skin, metabolize fat cells, and drastically reduce the appearance of cellulite.
+Another option is CoolSculpting, a treatment that freezes fat cells and reduces the appearance of cellulite.

 If cellulite is affecting your body image and your confidence, effective and comfortable cellulite treatment is possible!
 Contact your local skin care clinic today!